-Simple issuance that only works with Sets with default positions.
+Basic issuance that only works with Sets with default positions.
 Includes normal issue / redeem functionality.
-Performs the actions of moving funds to / from user’s possession to the Set as needed.
-Has access to the SetToken's mint, burn, transfer functionality.
+This performs the actions of moving the Set's components to / from user’s possession to the Set as needed.
+The module has access to the SetToken's mint, burn, and transfer functionality.

 All modules need to be added to the SetToken as the first step.
 Learn how to add a module to your SetToken by referring to the Adding a Module guide.

 Once you have added the BasicIssuanceModule to the SetToken, you must initialize the SetToken on the BasicIssuanceModule: